 King’s requires that all students have a health insurance plan.
-The cost of hospital and doctor’s care can be extremely expensive without a health-care plan.
+The cost of hospital and doctor’s care can be extremely expensive without a healthcare plan.
 You may be refused certain services is you do not have a Health Insurance Plan.
-A health insurance plan will greatly assist in reducing your medical bills if you were to get sick.
+A health insurance plan helps to greatly reduce your medical bills if you get sick.

 Alberta Health Care Insurance Plan (AHCIP)

-As a resident of Alberta you have access to Alberta Health Care (AHCIP).
+As a resident of Alberta, you have access to Alberta Health Care (AHCIP).
 AHCIP is a provincial Health Care Plan which is recognized throughout Canada.
-In most cases you will only need to present your Alberta Health Card when you visit the Doctor or Hospital.
+In most cases, you only need to present your Alberta Health Card when you visit the doctor or hospital.

 Alberta Health Care is free to all Alberta Residents.
 For more information and to apply, please see Alberta Health Care Insurance Plan